-The employees in the Paris branch are not subject to a collective pay agreement.
-They receive a fixed salary, which is disbursed in 12 monthly instalments on the 25th of each month.
+The employees at the Paris branch are subject to a collective agreement that defines minimum wages.
+Due to the nature of our employees' work at this location, all salaries are above the minimum wage.
+Employees receive a fixed salary, which is paid on the 25th of each month in 12 monthly instalments.